namuan/news-rider/README.md

 * DIGITALOCEAN_ACCESS_TOKEN (Used when provisioning DigitalOcean droplet)

-Copy .env.sample to .env and populate with twitter credentials (only if twitter mode is enabled)
+Copy .env.sample to .env and populate with actual values

-* CONSUMER_KEY
+* CONSUMER_KEY (twitter credentials - only required when sending tweets - not enabled by default)
 * CONSUMER_SECRET
 * ACCESS_TOKEN_KEY
 * ACCESS_TOKEN_SECRET
+* PUSHOVER_TOKEN ( https://pushover.net - For push notification when the job is finished )
+* PUSHOVER_USER_KEY
+* GOOGLE_APPLICATION_CREDENTIALS ( Store links in Google Firestore DB )

 ##### Setting up News sources